 At the time I made the career switch I was volunteering for the Wildlife Trust as a Wildlife Watch leader.
 I actually did this for 10 years!
 I was also involved in the Devon Mammal Group and Devon Bat Group.
 And I was reasonably skilled at plant ID and good at mammal ID.
 During my PGDip I secured my first job in conservation (not consultancy).
 For a year I worked for The Barn Owl Trust.
 This experience made me realise that conservation is not for me.
 I knew I needed something more intellectually challenging – and better paid!

 Now I feel that this is what I was always meant to do as a career.
 I wouldn’t swap it for the world!
 Nowadays I also enjoy running and writing courses.
 Helping as many people as possible to get into ecological consultancy and conservation is incredibly rewarding.
 I personally run our Certificate in Ecological Consultancy.
 This is our flagship course which gives you all the skills and knowledge graduates need to get into consultancy.
 Click here to find out more.

 Sue Searle BSc PGDip MCIEEM

 How to become an ecological consultant

-If you are thinking of becoming an ecological consultant I recommend you read Sue’s book ‘How to become an ecological consultant’ 3rd Edition.
+If you are thinking of becoming an ecological consultant I recommend Sue’s book ‘How to become an ecological consultant’ 3rd Edition.

-This book will tell you what you need to know to get started as a professional ecologist; what academic skills you will need; how to learn the valuable skills you’ll need to work with wildlife; how to gain the right kind of practical experience; and how to demonstrate your knowledge in the right way to impress employers.
-Sue also covers how to present your CV and yourself, when job hunting.
+This book tells you what you need to know to get started as a professional ecologist.
+It’ll show you what academic skills you will need and how to learn to work with wildlife.
+You’ll learn how to gain the right kind of practical experience; and demonstrate your knowledge to impress employers.
+In addition, Sue covers how to present your CV and yourself when job hunting.
 It covers what to expect in your first job, goal setting, career planning and, later in your career, specialising.